 3. What are the dates of the TWO major eruptions of Mount St. Helens before 1980?

 Write TWO dates in box 3 on your answer sheet

 4. How do scientists know that the volcano exploded around the two dates above?
 Using NO MORE THAN THREE WORDS. write your answer in box 4 on your answer sheet.

 Complete the summary of events below leading up to the eruption of Mount St. Helens.

 Choose NO MORE THAN THREE WORDS from the passage for each answer.
 Write your answers in boxes 5 -8 on your answer sheet.

-In 1979 the Geological Survey warned 5______to expect a violent eruption before the end of the century.
+In 1979 the Geological Survey warned5to expect a violent eruption before the end of the century.
 The forecast was soon proved accurate.
 At the end of March, there were tremors and clouds formed above the mountain.
-This was followed by a lull, but in early May the mountain rose by 6.
-People were 7___from around the mountain.
-Finally, on May 18th at 8, Mount St. Helens exploded.
+This was followed by a lull, but ir early May the mountain rose by6 People were7from around the mountain.
+Finally, on May 18th at8, Mount St. Helens exploded.

 Complete the table below giving evidence for the power of the Mount St. Helens eruption.

 Write your answers in boxes 9 and 10 on your answer sheet.